The Workshop Model

 How long does Writing Workshop take in the schedule?

-Typically the entire workshop lasts from 45-60 minutes and ideally is taught 5 days per week.
+Typically, the entire workshop lasts from 45-60 minutes and ideally is taught 5 days per week.
 Many teachers have told me that they don’t have time in their schedules for that much writing.
 I know it’s so hard to find time in the school day to teach everything we need to teach!
 However, I will say that I think the time is there- it’s more often about the choices we make.
-I wrote a post about managing teaching time that might be helpful if you are facing that issue.
 The bottom line is this: could you tighten up in other areas (like morning work, packing up at the end of the day, seat work, etc.) to carve out some time for writing?
 It’s worth it!

 What are the pros of Writing Workshop?